 2. How about a palace built by a postman?
 This is one sight that’s not soon forgotten!
 Postman Chevel spent 33 years building his Palace Idéal in Hauterives, using stones he’d collected during his rounds.
 The result is a beautiful and highly eccentric piece of work.

-3. Arles is full of incredible Roman history, including an amphitheatre and forum plus some impressive 17th-century mansions.
-However, Arles is largely known as the place where Van Gough lost his ear, with the Van Gogh Exhibition erected in his honour.
+3. Arles is full of incredible Roman history, including an amphitheatre and forum, plus some impressive 17th-century mansions.
+However, Arles is primarily known as the place where Van Gogh lost his ear, with the Van Gogh Exhibition erected in his honour.

 4. Le Palais des Papes in Avignon proudly holds the title of the biggest Gothic palace in Europe.
 This spectacular 14th-century site is a must-see if you’re a history buff, but you can’t help but be fascinated simply by the sheer size of the place.